Does Having a Golden Visa Lower Your Tax Bill?

-At Nomad Capitalist, we hear these questions all the time, and we tailor our bespoke plans to help people go where they are treated best, not where they can simply avoid taxes.
+At Nomad Capitalist, we hear these questions all the time, and we tailor our bespoke plans to help people go where they’re treated best, not where they can simply avoid taxes.
 In fact, we never recommend hiding from the tax authorities.

-The Golden Visa Program has many significant advantages for expats, but it’s not going to keep the tax authorities at bay.
-In this article we explain why, and weigh up the pros and cons.
+A golden visa program has many significant advantages for expats, but it’s not going to keep the tax authorities at bay.
+In this article, we explain why and weigh up the pros and cons.

-So it’s a very attractive immigration program for people who have the money to invest, because Golden Visas generally don’t require you to change your lifestyle.
+It’s a very attractive immigration program for people who have the money to invest because golden visas generally don’t require you to change your lifestyle.

 The Benefits of a Golden Visa

-As an EU resident you have visa-free access to over 26 European countries.
-As well as travel and lifestyle benefits, these programs can lead to new investment opportunities, and eventually to citizenship.
+Aside from travel and lifestyle benefits, these programs can also lead to new investment opportunities and eventually to citizenship.

 The trouble is, however, that the tax authorities can still come after you.